cnadolny/unity-ml-on-azure/README.md

 - Creates an Azure Kubernetes Service (AKS) job to run the ML training using said Unity build, outputting to said file share
 - For parameters, see comment based help in [train-on-aks.sh](./scripts/train-on-aks.sh)

+**IMPORTANT: The current version of the Bash script does not feature all the latest changes.
+It is currently recommended to use PowerShell to benefit from all the options documented here.**

 ## Running Jobs in Parallel
 The scripts found in this repo are currently configured to run only one job at a time.
 To run multiple jobs in parallel, you need to increase the node count in the AKS cluster *and* use a larger Virtual Machine with more GPUs. **IMPORTANT: Running larger GPU-based VMs can incur significantly higher charges on your account.
 Check the [GPU VM Pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/) page for more info.**

+Apply the following edits to the script [train-on-aks.ps1](./scripts/train-on-aks.ps1):
+1. Line 145: in the `az aks create` command, change the `node-count` value from 1 to the desired number of parallel jobs.
+1. On the same line, change the `node-vm-size` from "*Standard_NC6*" to the desired VM size, making sure to select an instance type with enough GPUs for the number of parallel jobs.
+See the [documentation here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-gpu) for the available options.

 ## Azure Resources & Clean-up
 At this time there is no clean-up of assets created in Azure included with these scripts.
 This section provides an outline of these Azure assets and services to facilitate manual cleanup from within the [Azure Portal](https://portal.azure.com).